 SAN MATEO, Calif., Nov.
 25, 2013 ( GLOBE NEWSWIRE ) — SolarCity® (Nasdaq:SCTY), a leading provider of clean energy, announced the opening of ten new operations centers in California.
-All are expected to be operational by the end of 2013, nearly doubling the company’s locations in the state.
+All are also expected to be operational by the end of 2013.
+Thereby nearly doubling the company’s locations in the state.

-“This expansion not only allows us to spread job creation and economic impact to more local economies, but it also allows us to reduce our costs and environmental impact by decreasing drive times and increasing installation efficiency,” said Tanguy Serra, SolarCity’s executive vice president of operations.
-“The fact that this is happening as California’s largest state incentive program is winding down is a key indicator of how far solar power has come toward the mainstream.”
+Because this expansion not only allows us to spread job creation and economic impact.
+All to more local economies.
+However, but it also allows us them to reduce our costs and environmental impact.
+All by decreasing drive times and increasing installation efficiency.
+For this came from Tanguy Serra.
+He is SolarCity’s executive vice president of operations.

 “SolarCity is truly committed to providing opportunities for affordable solar power and should be commended for their contributions to our communities, our state and our economy,” said Assemblymember Jim Patterson (R-Fresno).

-By end of the year, SolarCity expects to have locations up and running in the following California cities and towns:
+In conclusion and by end of the year, SolarCity expects to have locations up and running in the following California cities and towns.
+For they are:

 Also, Riverside, Sacramento and San Diego.
 Followed by San Luis Obispo and San Mateo (HQ).
 Next is Santa Ana and then Stockton.
 Finally, Thousand Palms/Palm Springs and Victorville.